cassidyjames/dippi/README.md

 ## Other Platforms

-Dippi is made for elementary OS, but has been built and made available elsewhere by community members.
-These builds may have modifications or changes and **are not provided or supported by me**.
+Dippi is made for elementary OS, but may have been built and made available elsewhere by third-parties.
+These builds may have modifications or changes and **are not provided nor supported by me**.
+The only supported version is distributed via AppCenter on elementary OS.

-While not officially supported, Dippi typically runs well on Ubuntu and other Ubuntu-based OSes like Pop!\_OS.
-You can download .deb files for 16.04+ [here](http://packages.elementary.io/appcenter/pool/main/c/com.github.cassidyjames.dippi/).
-This version will **not** get automatic updates.

-Dippi has also been made unofficially available via the AUR for Arch Linux under the name `dippi`.

-A community-built and -maintained Flatpak is available on [Flathub](https://flathub.org/).
-Do keep in mind that the app may not look or work as well without the elementary stylesheet and icons.

 ## Special Thanks